Software selection

 Read article ->Why the living purchase order is where forecasts, supplier reality, substitutions, receiving, inventory, cash, and accounting reconcile upstream.

 Read article ->A living purchase order is a PO that keeps updating as supplier confirmations, price changes, substitutions, receiving, inventory, invoice context, and accounting handoff change.
-It is the core object in closed-loop procurement and upstream reconciliation.
+It is the core object in closed-loop procurement and invoice matching.

-Read article ->LineNow uses AI to read supplier replies, update living POs, forecast inventory and capital risk, generate custom reports from structured data, and move reconciliation upstream before AP.
+Read article ->LineNow uses AI to read supplier replies, update living POs, forecast inventory and capital risk, generate custom reports from structured data, and move reconciliation earlier before accounting.

 Read article ->A product walkthrough of the five ordering workflows LineNow supports and how each path lands in the same living PO, receiving, and accounting workflow.